-nplete Track tch ayed 2017 Strategic Objectives: Cor On Wa Del Status:

-2017 8 Strategic Objectives: Ŭ 0 > D Status: 5A Be proactive in communicating with the public, stakeholders and the press for all aspects of NapaSan's activities > This quarter, staff sent letters regarding sewer disconnection to homeowners who lost their homes in the wildfires in October.
-Staff also sent letters regarding smoke testing in two different neighborhoods.
-Staff finished and mailed the Fall Pipeline Newsletter.
-Staff was also in communication with recycled water users to get water usage estimates and to let users know of a service interruption.
-5B Complete the deliverables identified in the 2016 Communications Plan to address NapaSan outreach and public information goals > Staff continues to work with Soluna Outreach Solutions to broaden the scope of NapaSan's Spanish language outreach and new outreach efforts are planned for early 2018.
+2017 St trategic Objectives: Complete On Track Watch Delayed Status: 5A Be proactive in communicating with the public, stakeholders and the press for all aspects of NapaSan's activities This quarter, staff completed and sent the Spring 2018 Pipeline Newsletter.
+Staff continued planning for NapaSan's first Citizens Academy, which will be held in September/October 2018.
+Staff advertised the Academy and began accepting applications from the community.
+Staff helped to plan and facilitate the annual Earth Day event in Downtown Napa.
+Outreach staff worked with multiple commercial and industrial users this quarter to review Best Management Practices and to address issues regarding discharge to the sewer system.
+Staff conducted presentations to all the biology students at Napa High School, conducted 12 student and community tours, and participated in student mock interviews at Napa High School.
+Staff attended the regional Bay Area Pollution Prevention Group meetings and the California Public Information Officer Conference to make connections regionally and learn about the outreach efforts of other districts.
+Outreach staff continued to work with CivicPlus on the new NapaSan website, which will launch in September.
+5B Complete the deliverables identified in the 2016 Communications Plan to address NapaSan outreach and public information goals • Staff continues to work with Soluna Outreach Solutions to broaden the scope of NapaSan's Spanish language outreach.
 The Facebook audience and email subscription list continue to grow each quarter.
+Staff has been working with City and County of Napa staff to collaborate on social media posts and garbage/recycling bill insert messages for the

-Staff continues to seek out and participate in community events to raise the visibility of NapaSan and created branded materials to be given away at local events to inform the public of NapaSan's messages as well as raise awareness of NapaSan in the community. taff continues to work with other agencies to maximize the reach of pollution prevention messages.
-6A Implement capital projects in partnership with local agencies for the distribution of recycled water > Construction continued on the Coombsville extension of recycled water pipeline in MST.
-6B Participate with local partners on long-term opportunities for water reuse, with a long-term goal to achieve 50% reuse of average dry weather flow > NBWRA Phase 2 EIR/EIS study continued in Q1.
-Expected completion in June 2018.
+Complete On Track tch Delayed 2017 \$ Strategic Objectives: Cor on Watch Del Status: community.
+Staff continues to seek out and participate in community events to raise the visibility of NapaSan.
+Staff planned and facilitated the downtown Napa Earth Day event and attended multiple NVUSD high school career fairs.
+Staff met with Napa Valley College STEM program faculty to discuss partnerships and internship opportunities.
+Work continued on the creation of NapaSan's new website with CivicPlus.
+The website launch will be September 20, 2018.
+Staff continues to promote tours to the public and school groups, and hosted 12 public tours, including tours for all of the 6 th grade students at River Middle School.
+6A Implement capital projects in partnership with local agencies for the distribution of recycled water ~ Construction was completed on the Coombsville extension of recycled water pipeline in MST.
+Coordination and design work continues on the MST Truck Fill Station project.
+6B Participate with local partners on long-term opportunities for water reuse, with a long-term goal to achieve 50% reuse of average dry weather flow ~ NBWRA Phase 2 EIR/EIS study continued in Q4.
+Expected completion in August 2018.
+6C Evaluate current recycled water allocation policy ~ Discussion with the Board occurred in March 2018.
+The decision was made to reevaluate in Spring 2019.
+6D Evaluate energy self-generation with the primary goal of decreasing overall energy costs, and recommend policy options for consideration ~ Preliminary evaluation incorporated into Objective 3D, and presented to Board in February.
+Ongoing.
+6E Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users ~ Ongoing.

-2017 Strategic Objectives: Com On] Wat Dela Status: 6C Evaluate current recycled water allocation policy Scheduled to begin work in early 2018.
-6D Evaluate energy self-generation with the primary goal of decreasing overall energy costs, and recommend policy options for consideration > Preliminary evaluation being done as part of Objective 3D.
-Scheduled for Board discussion in Q3.
-6E Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users > Ongoing.
-Update provided to Board in September 2017.
-6F Renew or Extend the recycled water agreement with City of Napa that permits NapaSan to sell recycled water within the City's water service area > Conversations have begun with City staff.
-Expected agreement by end of the fiscal year.
+2 017 S Strategic Objectives: Complete On Track Watch Delayed Status: 6F Renew or Extend the recycled water agreement with City of Napa that permits NapaSan to sell recycled water within the City's water service area > Agreement amended in May 2018 to include Coombsville area.
+Renewal of agreement expected in Fall 2018.

-rplete Frack ch ayed